Is There the Perfect Diet to Reduce Anti-Inflammatory Pain?

 Inflammatory Diet Suggestions from Other Doctors

-Fish has inflammatory-fighting omega-3 fatty acids, so several diet experts suggest 3-4 ounces of fish twice weekly (particularly salmon, tuna, herring and mackerel).
+Fish has inflammatory-fighting omega-3 fatty acids, so several diet experts suggest 3-4 ounces of fish twice-weekly (particularly salmon, tuna, herring, and mackerel).

-Soy beans (edamame and tofu) are also high in fiber and protein.
+Soybeans (edamame and tofu) are also high in fiber and protein.
 Use avocado, safflower and extra virgin oil.
 Green tea is excellent as well.

 Walnuts and cherries are often listed in these diets.
-Juices from a oranges, grapefruits or lime are healthy choices.
-Low-fat dairy is acceptable and cheese is loaded with calcium and vitamin D. If dairy is a problem for you, try leafy green vegetables, such as broccoli, cabbage spinach, etc. Beans, garlic, leeks and nuts are listed on most of these diets.
+Juices from oranges, grapefruits or lime are healthy choices.
+Low-fat dairy is acceptable and cheese is loaded with calcium and vitamin D. If dairy is a problem for you, try leafy green vegetables, such as broccoli, cabbage spinach, etc. Beans, garlic, leeks, and nuts are listed on most of these diets.
 Brown rice, oatmeal and whole-grain cereals are also acceptable.

 Recommendations from Respected Foundations

 Both the Academy of Nutrition and Dietetics and the American Heart Association both suggest eating 3 to 4 ounces or cold-water fish twice weekly.
-Blueberries, strawberries, raspberries and blackberries all have an anti-inflammatory effect.
+Blueberries, strawberries, raspberries, and blackberries all have an anti-inflammatory effect.
 Coconut oil is also preferable to other oils, and it has become more popular recently.

 Sugar is unacceptable on all diets.
 Honey or agave is a better choice.
-A glass of wine if fine, and turmeric is an excellent anti-inflammatory herb.
+A glass of wine is fine, and turmeric is an excellent anti-inflammatory herb.
 A glass of wine or a beer may actually reduce the risk of developing rheumatoid arthritis.
 So, studies have been mixed regarding alcohol consumption.

 The doctor called Mrs. Cohen saying, "Mrs. Cohen, your check came back."
 Mrs. Cohen answered, "So did my arthritis!"